OHB SE: Corporate history

 In 2020, the restructuring of the business segments was announced.
 All service activities arising from space technologies and data have since been combined in the third segment DIGITAL.

 In 2023 OHB was taking the US financial investing company Kohlberg Kravis Roberts on board and withdrawed from the stock exchange.
-The Fuchs family still holds almost 70 percent of the shares, didn´t sold any shares and will therefore remain the majority owner.
+The Fuchs family still holds almost 70 percent of the shares, didn't sell any shares and will therefore remain the majority owner.